Email Carol Barford with any questions about this dataset.

 This dataset contains daily gridded DOMINO NO2 data, zipped into monthly files.
-These data were generated from Level-2 satellite data (on swaths) and gridded to a 12 km x 12 km horizontal resolution over the Continental U.S. using the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS) for ease of comparison with CMAQ and CAMx model output.
+These data were generated from Level-2 satellite data (on swaths) and gridded to a 12 km x 12 km horizontal resolution over the Continental U.S. using the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS) for ease of comparison with photochemical grid model output.
+(If your model data are on a different grid, you can use WHIPS to regrid Level-2 data to your custom grid.)
 Within each set of monthly files, there is a README file for information on how the data were processed, as well as a WHIPS runscript.
-A script is also available to aid with data extraction.

 Email Monica Harkey with any questions about this dataset.

 Urban Land C 2000 and Urban Expansion 2000-2010